Informfully/Documentation/docs/source/docker.rst

 In order to open the back end server, running on the container, from the host computer, open an internet browser and type ``localhost:8020`` (which is the host port that was defined above).

+The passenger's port 8080 of the container can be changed by editing the ``Passengerfile.json`` in the backend directory.
+Additionally, any other unused port can be used for the localhost (the left-hand side of ``-p 8020:8080``), instead of 8020.

 **Save Docker Image** To save the created Docker image, type in the command prompt ``docker save -o informfullybackend.tar informfullybackend``.

 **Load Docker Image** Transfer the Docker image on your server, or where the Docker image needs to be opened, and ensure Docker is installed.